boblzsurvivor-wq/Alliance-Information/pages/charter.md

 This Charter defines how {{ site.alliance_name }} operates, how decisions are made, and what is expected from all members.

-Our goal is to maintain strength, coordination, and long term growth through clear leadership and consistent participation.
+Our goal is to build a strong, coordinated alliance where players can grow, compete, and most importantly enjoy the game.

 ---